How to Configure RIPv2 (RIP Version 2) on a Cisco Router in GNS3

-How to Configure RIPv2 in GNS3
+How to Configure RIPv2 on Two Cisco Routers in GNS3

-In this article, we will use VPCS (Virtual PC Simulator) in the RIP configuration.
+Before proceeding with the steps, review our “Using VPCS” guide.
+In this article, I will use VPCS (Virtual PC Simulator) for RIP configuration.

 Step 1